vindarel/cl-ansi-term/README.md

   - use `:plist t` or `(setf *prefer-plists-in-tables* t)` to help the function distinguish between a regular list of lists and a list of property-lists.
 - a single hash-table or a single property list.

+The KEYS and EXCLUDE arguments allow to filter in or filter out the rows to display.

 ~~~lisp
 ;; The first list, headers, as the first row:
 (term:table (list '("name" "age")